 My students’ relationships with the volunteers at Ironstone Farm have been a high point of their experience there.
 These connections are the building blocks that our students need to continue building positive connections with adults, to trust others, and to build good, productive lives for themselves.

-In many cases, some form of therapeutic riding may be used as part of the Veterans Experience and our Ironstone Farm Retreats, for people who have received a cancer diagnosis.
+In many cases, some form of therapeutic equine encounter may be used as part of the Veterans Experience and our Ironstone Farm Retreats, for people who have received a cancer diagnosis or are in recovery.